The Latest: Couple who shackled children get life in prison

 10:26 a.m.

-A California couple who pleaded guilty to years of torture and abuse of 12 of their 13 children have been sentenced to life in prison.
+A California couple who pleaded guilty to years of torture and abuse of 12 of their 13 children have been sentenced to life in prison with possibility of parole after 25 years.

 David and Louise Turpin were sentenced Friday during an emotional hearing that saw some of the children speak publicly about the abuse for the first time.